History of the United States (1945–1964): Civil rights organizations

 Students and seminarians in both the South and the North played key roles in every phase of the movement.
 Church and student-led movements, such as the Nashville Student Movement, developed their own organizational and sustaining structures.
 The Southern Christian Leadership Conference (SCLC), founded in 1957, coordinated and raised funds, mostly from northern sources, for local protests and for the training of black leaders.
 The Student Nonviolent Coordinating Committee, or SNCC, founded in 1957, developed the "jail-no-bail" strategy.
 SNCC's role was to develop and link sit-in campaigns and to help organize freedom rides, voter registration drives, and other protest activities.
 These three new groups often joined forces with existing organizations such as the National Association for the Advancement of Colored People (NAACP), founded in 1909, the Congress of Racial Equality (CORE), founded in 1942, and the National Urban League.
 The NAACP and its director, Roy Wilkins, provided legal counsel for jailed demonstrators, helped raise bail, and continued to test segregation and discrimination in the courts as it had been doing for half a century.
 CORE initiated the 1961 Freedom Rides which involved many SNCC members, and CORE's leader James Farmer later became executive secretary of SNCC.

 The administration of President John F. Kennedy supported enforcement of desegregation in schools and public facilities.
 Attorney General Robert F. Kennedy brought more than 50 lawsuits in four states to secure black Americans' right to vote.
 However, FBI director J. Edgar Hoover, concerned about possible communist influence in the civil rights movement and personally antagonistic to King, used the FBI to discredit King and other civil rights leaders.

+In 1948, Malcolm X became a member of Elijah Muhammad's Nation of Islam (NOI), where he emerged as an active organizer and spokesperson.
+The group emphasized Black economic independence and self-reliance and rejected the racial hierarchies that characterized mid-twentieth-century American society.

+According to some scholars, the Nation of Islam has reinterpreted prevailing racial hierarchies in the United States by emphasizing a global view that contrasts positive associations with Black identity and negative associations with whiteness.
+Historians have described this as a reversal of dominant racial value systems in mid-twentieth-century America.